Infisical/infisical/README.md

 Infisical makes secret management simple and end-to-end encrypted by default.
 We're on a mission to make it more accessible to all developers, <i>not just security teams</i>.

-According to a [report](https://www.ekransystem.com/en/blog/secrets-management) in 2019, only 10% of organizations use secret management solutions despite all using digital secrets to some extent.
+According to a [report](https://www.ekransystem.com/en/blog/secrets-management), only 10% of organizations use secret management solutions despite all using digital secrets to some extent.

 If you care about efficiency and security, then Infisical is right for you.